-In both Maryland (§2-704(b)(2)) and Delaware (§204(g)), a corporation that has a class of stock listed on a national securities exchange may give notice by submitting a public filing with the SEC.
+In both Maryland ( $\S2-704(b)(2)$ ) and Delaware ( $\S204(g)$ ), a corporation that has a class of stock listed on a national securities exchange may give notice by submitting a public filing with the SEC.

-In Delaware, upon director and stockholder approval, if the defective corporate act would have required a filing of a certificate with the Secretary of State, then a certificate of validation must be filed with the Secretary of State, whether or not the required certificate was previously filed and in lieu of the previously required certificate (§204(e)).
+In Delaware, upon director and stockholder approval, if the defective corporate act would have required a filing of a certificate with the Secretary of State, and either (i) such certificate requires any change to give effect to the defective corporate act or (ii) a certificate was not previously filed in respect of the defective corporate act, then a certificate of validation must be filed with the Secretary of State in lieu of the previously required certificate (§204(e)).
 Each defective corporate act requires filing a separate certificate of validation, except in two limited instances: first, if the corporation filed, or would have filed, a single certificate pursuant to another provision of Title 8 of the Delaware Code (§204(e)); and second, in the case of two or more overissues of shares of any class or series of stock, if an increase in the number of authorized shares of each such class or series is effective as of the date of the first such overissue (§204(e)).

-Delaware requires a certificate of validation to include (1) each defective corporate act that is the subject of the certificate of validation, the date of such act and the nature of the failure of authorization regarding such act (\$204(e)(1)); (2) a statement that such defective corporate act was ratified in accordance with Section 204, including the date on which the board ratified such act and the date, if any, on which the stockholders approved the ratification of such act (\$204(e)(2)); and (3) information required by one of the following: (a) if a certificate was previously filed under Section 103 with respect to such defective corporate act and no changes to the prior certificate are required, the certificate of validation must include the name, title and filing date of the previously filed certificate, any correction thereto and a statement that a copy of the previously filed certification is attached as an exhibit to the certificate of validation; (b) if a certificate was previously filed under Section 103 in respect to the defective corporate act and such certificate requires a change, then the certificate of validation must state the name, title, filing date and any certificate of correction to the previously filed certificate, a statement that a certificate containing all of the information required to give effect to the defective corporate act is attached as an exhibit to the certificate of validation and the date and time that such certificate will be deemed to have become effective under this Section; or (c) if no certificate was previously filed under Section 103 with respect to the defective corporate act, and such act ratified pursuant to Section 204 would have required the filing of a certificate under any other section, the certificate of validation must include a statement that a certificate containing all of the information required to give effect to the defective corporate act is attached as an exhibit to the certificate of validation and the date and time that such certificate would be deemed to have become effective pursuant to Section 204 ( $\S204(e)(3)$ ).
+Delaware requires a certificate of validation to include (1) that the corporation has ratified one or more defective corporate acts that would have required the filing of a certificate (§204(e)(3)(a)); (2) that each such defective corporate act has been ratified in accordance with Section 204 (§204(e)(3)(b)); and (3) the information required by one of the following: (a) if a certificate was previously filed under Section 103 in respect to the defective corporate act and such certificate requires a change, then the certificate of validation must state the name, title, filing date and any certificate of correction to the previously filed certificate, a statement that a certificate containing all of the information required to give effect to the defective corporate act is attached as an exhibit to the certificate of validation and the date and time that such certificate will be deemed to have become effective under this Section; or (b) if no certificate was previously filed under Section 103 with respect to the defective corporate act, and such act ratified pursuant to Section 204 would have required the filing of a certificate under any other section, the certificate of validation must include a statement that a certificate containing all of the information required to give effect to the defective corporate act is attached as an exhibit to the certificate of validation and the date and time that such certificate would be deemed to have become effective pursuant to Section 204 (§204(e)(3)(c)).

-In Maryland, if a defective corporate act ratified under Title 2, Subtitle 7 of the MGCL would have required the filing of a charter document with the SDAT, the corporation is required to file articles of validation ((2-705(a)(1))).
-In the case of a failure to file a charter document with the SDAT that was required to be filed with respect to a defective corporate act, articles of validation must be filed in lieu of filing the charter document that was originally required to be filed ((2-705(a)(2))).
+In Maryland, if a defective corporate act ratified under Title 2, Subtitle 7 of the MGCL would have required the filing of a charter document with the SDAT, the corporation is required to file articles of validation (§2-705(a)(1)).
+In the case of a failure to file a charter document with the SDAT that was required to be filed with respect to a defective corporate act, articles of validation must be filed in lieu of filing the charter document that was originally required to be filed (§2-705(a)(2)).